fivebats/FBAudio/README.md

 We needed code to play songs from the user's iTunes library while making changes to the song tempo to match the runner's pace.

 iOSDevCamp takes place over a weekend, so the point is to create an interesting application and demonstrate it very quickly.
-In that spirit this code is very alpha and not tested very well!
+In that spirit this code is very alpha and not tested very well.
+Feel free to improve it!

 ## What is Here